digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 - sends the result message.

-Additionally, for auditability, the mediator persists every received message (containing informee information or confirmation responses) in long term storage and allows an auditor to retrieve messages from this storage.
+Additionally, for auditability, the mediator persists every received message (containing informee information or confirmation responses) in long-term storage and allows an auditor to retrieve messages from this storage.

 .. _overview-identity-manager: